 3.2.1 Implementing Canny edge detection

+The Canny edge detection algorithm [15] consists of multiple stages: reducing noise using a Gaussian filter, then calculating the image gradient magnitude and direction.
+The edges are thinned by suppressing non-maximal gradients, then a final hysteresis stage retains weaker gradients only if they are connected to stronger gradient pixels along the edge.

-The classical Canny algorithm has been extended by adding additional stages to the IW edge analysis.
+This classic algorithm has been extended with additional stages for the IW edge analysis.
 At the first stage, the image background intensity level is estimated by applying a running window median filter of round shape and 60 pixels in diameter to the ASAR image (Figure 5(a)).